POP303U/nvim-ide/README.md

 rd -r ~\AppData\Local\nvim-data
 ```

-Then, clone my repo using this command:

 ### Install:

+These thinks have to be installed for the config to work.
 + [Ripgrep](https://github.com/BurntSushi/ripgrep) is required for grep searching with Telescope
 + [Any Nerd Font](https://www.nerdfonts.com/) is required to be set as your terminal font for icons in my config
++ [C Compiler](https://www.mingw-w64.org/downloads/) Windows users must have mingw installed and set on path.

+Then, clone my repo using this command:
 ```bash
 git clone https://github.com/POP303U/vscode-nvim ~/.config/nvim --depth 1 && nvim
 ```